 *All of my articles are of my own individual opinions and is by no means representative of any institution’s views.

-When I was an IBD intern in 2013, we listened to a talk from Lloyd Blankfein who shared several advices for summer interns.
-(YouTube Link) One of his advices, which I followed religiously, was to study the bibliography of those who I consider as in position of power, money, admiration and respects, to learn from them.
+When I was an IBD intern in 2013, we listened to a talk from Lloyd Blankfein who shared several bits of advice for summer interns.
+(YouTube Link) One of his bits of advice, which I followed religiously, was to study the bibliography of those who I consider as in a position of power, money, admiration and respects, to learn from them.
 I’ve studied politicians, philanthropists, public figures and successful entrepreneurs and managers; some are alive and most are dead.
 This study may seem like a redundant activity, some argue, as no two lives are the same.
 However, I’ve found extraordinary lessons shared by extraordinary people really meaningful and insightful; almost as if they are alive again and become my mentors.

 I remember when I attended the A Level Girls program with Goldman Sachs in my high school year; we had a session where we study the 14 Business Principles of the Firm, which are also publicised widely on GS websites and marketing materials.
 John wrote these 14 Business Principles.
 Little did I then knew there was an earlier version of these 14 Business Principles that John wrote, called the “10 Commandments of Goldman Sachs”.
 These 10 Commandments were the guiding principles for Goldman through the late 20th century – when they grew from a small shop to the world’s powerhouse.